 In planning our audit we also consider the impact of key developments in the sector and take account of national audit requirements as set out in the Code of Audit Practice and associated guidance.

-Developments and other requirements 1.Financial reporting Changes to the CIPFA Code of Practice for 2013/14, including those related to pension cost disclosures.
-Clarification of Code requirements in 2013/14 around PPE valuations The system of business rates retention has changed in 2013/14 which will have an impact on the Authority as a preceptor.
-2. Financial pressures Local Government Finance settlement Progress against savings plans 3.
-The efficiency agenda Reductions in central government funding continue to have an impact on fire authorities and on local government The Sir Ken Knight review was reported in May 2013 highlighting the drive for efficiency within the fire service 4.
-Pensions The requirement for auto enrolment commenced during 2013/14 and significant structural changes (i.e. introduction of career weighted average) for the Local Government pension Scheme (LGPS) will into force in 2014/15 Changes to the Firefighters' pension are due to be implemented from April 2015 5.
-Corporate Governance As in previous years the Authority is required to summarise the operation of its system of internal control in its Annual Governance Statement (AGS) and include an Explanatory foreword in its accounts.
-6. Other requirements The Authority is required to submit a Whole of Government accounts pack on which we provide an audit opinion Our res sponse As part of our work on the financial statements, through discussions with management and through our audit testing we will: • ensure the Authority materially complies with the requirements of the CIPFA Code of Practice • review the process for ensuring valuations are materially correct and comply with the CIPFA Code of Practice • review the process for accounting for the Authority's share of business rates We will review the Authority's performance against the 2013/14 budget, including consideration of performance against the savings plan as part of our work on the Value for Money conclusion We will review the Authority's progress in identifying and delivering efficiencies as part of our work on the Value for Money conclusion We will discuss how the Authority dealt with the impact of the 2013/14 changes and has planned for the 2014/15 changes through our meetings with senior management We will review: the arrangements the Authority has in place for the production of the AGS the AGS and the explanatory foreword to consider whether they are consistent with our knowledge We will undertake our work in accordance with requirements in line with the prescribed timetable
+Whilst recognising there have not been any significant changes from last year, we set out a summary of our understanding below.

+Developments and other requirements

+1.Financial reporting

+- Changes to the CIPFA Code of Practice for 2014/15, including those related to pension cost disclosures - Clarification of Code requirements in 2014/15 for the determination of the net defined benefit liability (asset) - The presentation of financial statements to reflect the amendments to IAS 1.

+2. Financial pressures

+- Local Government Finance settlement - Progress against savings plans.

+3. The efficiency agenda

+- Reductions in central government funding continue to have an impact on fire authorities and on local government - The Sir Ken Knight review was reported in May 2013 highlighting the drive for efficiency within the fire service.

+4. Pensions

+- The requirement for auto enrolment commenced during 2013/14 and significant structural changes (i.e. introduction of career weighted average) for the Local Government pension Scheme (LGPS) will come into force in 2014/15 - Changes to the Firefighters' pension are due to be implemented from April 2015.

+5. Corporate Governance

+As in previous years the Authority is required to summarise the operation of its system of internal control in its Annual Governance Statement (AGS) and include an Explanatory foreword in its accounts.

+6. Other requirements

+The Authority is required to submit a Whole of Government accounts pack on which we provide an audit opinion.

+Our response

+As part of our work on the financial statements, through discussions with management and through our audit testing we will:

+- ensure the Authority materially complies with the requirements of the CIPFA Code of Practice - review the process for ensuring valuations are materially correct and comply with the CIPFA Code of Practice.

+We will review the Authority's performance against the 2014/15 budget, including consideration of performance against the savings plan as part of our work on the Value for Money conclusion.

+We will review the Authority's progress in identifying and delivering efficiencies as part of our work on the Value for Money conclusion.

+We will discuss:

+- How the Authority dealt with the impact of the 2013/14 changes and has planned for the 2014/15 changes through our meetings with senior management - How the authority plans to meet the requirement to determine the net benefit liability (asset) between the formal actuarial valuations every four years.

+We will review:

+- the arrangements the Authority has in place for the production of the AGS - the AGS and the explanatory foreword to consider whether they are consistent with our knowledge.

+We will undertake our work in accordance with requirements in line with the prescribed timetable.